encord-team/encord-client-python/docs/source/tutorials/projects.rst

 ===============

 .. note::
-    This section is undergoing a reconstruction [Monday, May 9th 2022].
+    This section is undergoing a review [Monday, May 9th 2022].

 CVAT Integration
 ----------------